rtmigo/randomref/README.md

-Creates JSON with reference values that are the output of different random number generator algorithms.
+Creates JSON with reference values that are the output of different random number generators (PRNG).

-The reference algorithm implementations are usually in C99.
+The reference PRNG algorithm implementations are usually in C99.
 C++ behaves the same way when handling numbers.
 So we use C++ to generate the reference numbers exactly.